hackernauts/hackernauts.github.com/_posts/2012-11-15-hello-burp.md

 Burp has made some great strides.
 These are by no means all of the features added in this reelase.
 Enjoy the awesome built in help, and use the fully developed JSON stack to pwn apps more fully.Thanks again burp.

+[^3]: This is actually not quite the attack part, more discovery
 [^0]: Actually, pro users have had this since 1.4.12
 [^1]: You have to then point the device to your proxy, there are several ways to do this.
 If you want me to do a step by step, let me know on twitter, I might be persuaded.